slcorp/RTView-Flogo/README.md

 ## Download and run the RTView DataServer

+The RTView DataServer is the data management component that provides in-memory caching and optional archival to persistent storage.
+Data stored there may be consumed by displays, dashboards, reports and alerts provided by a visualization and analytics tool such as RTView Cloud.
+You can download and launch the RTView DataServer in your own environment, or you can elect a single-click deployment in one of several common Cloud Platforms.

+If you would like to run the RTView DataServer in your own environment, follow the instructons below.

 * From your RTView Cloud account, click on the ? icon at upper right to go to the Support page.
 * Select Downloads and elect to download the RTView DataServer to your computer.
 * Unzip the downloaded **RTViewDataServer_?.?.?.?.zip** file to a directory of your choice.